 This is a follow-up to an earlier post about reading XML File with Crystal Reports.
 One of the main things I mentioned at the time was the lack of documentation.
 I have since found the following articles that have helped a great deal:

-If these articles are ever moved you can search the SAP Support site and it should bring them up:
+These articles have moved but you can search the SAP Support site and it should bring them up:

 Another thing I mentioned was that out of three XML connection methods offered by CR, only one could read both the XML and XSD files.
 If you don’t have both the XML and the XSD then you get either: